Contact Sales

 Rolled up holiday pay

 Those managing irregular or part-year workers may adopt the common yet controversial practice of rolling up holiday pay.
-Rolled up holiday pay ‘rolls up’ an employee’s basic salary and holiday pay into one package, meaning that the employee will receive an enhanced hourly rate, to compensate for the fact they will not receive any holiday pay during the time of their annual leave.
+Rolled up holiday pay ‘rolls up’ an employee’s basic salary and holiday pay into one package, meaning that the employee will receive an enhanced hourly rate, to compensate for the fact they will not receive any holiday pay.

-What are the benefits of annual leave for employees?
+What are the benefits of holidays for employees?

-Annual leave provides employees with the opportunity for rest and rejuvenation, which is pivotal in ensuring their productivity and engagement.
-In fact, taking annual leave can boost wellbeing and productivity by up to 40%.
+Holidays provides employees with the opportunity for rest and rejuvenation, which is pivotal in ensuring their productivity and engagement.
+In fact, taking leave can boost wellbeing and productivity by up to 40%.

-But productivity aside, employees who regularly use their annual leave entitlement can also benefit from:
+But productivity aside, employees who regularly use their holiday entitlement can also benefit from:

 • Reduced stress levels